-The kilt, or philabeg (the older Gaelic name) that is now standard Highlander dress, has its origin in the older garment called the belted plaid.
+The kilt, or philabeg (the older Gaelic name) that is now standard kit, has its origin in the older garment called the belted plaid.
 The pattern, or setts, of multicolored stripes and checks later came to identify the clan or regiment.

-It is impossible to say precisely when the Highlanders' cloak evolved into the long garment known as the belted plaid (the forerunner of the modern kilt).
+It is impossible to say precisely when the Highlanders’ cloak evolved into the long garment known as the belted plaid.
 Some say it was as early as the tenth or eleventh centuries.
 Others say the belted plaid came into being during the 16th century as a full-length garment whose upper half could be worn as a cloak draped over the shoulder, or brought up over the head.
 In any event, this long plaid was wrapped round the body and was known in Gaelic as the feileadh mor meaning large and folded, or pleated.
 It was normally made up of two pieces of material, the measurements being dictated by the size of the loom, which were stitched together.

 The shortening of the feileadh mor to a form resembling that of the modern kilt is believed to have begun around 1725.
 Although the kilt is the most recognizable of the tartans, it also takes the form of trews (trousers), shawls and skirts.

 Urine was used as a source of ammonia to deepen and intensify colors and to remove grease.
 Before the dyeing was completed the wool was always washed and a mordant (from the Latin verb, mordere, “to bite”) was added to make the dye permanent.
 The substance used was often the salt of alum, copper or chrome, and iron mordanting was obtained from black peat bogs.

 |Rob Roy MacGregor|